rx290/PythonPortfolio/Notes/Interview_questions_prac.md

 17. How does signed and unsigned numbers affect memory?
     In the case of signed numbers, the first bit is used to indicate whether positive or negative, which leaves you with one bit short.
 With unsigned numbers, you have all bits available for that number.
 The effect is best seen in the number range (an unsigned 8-bit number has a range 0-255, while the 8-bit signed number has a range -128 to +127.

-18. What is the realtionship between queue and linked list?
+18. What is the relationship between queue and linked list?
-    The structre of queue is based on singly linked list which is dynamic in nature.
+    The structure of queue is based on singly linked list which is dynamic in nature.

 19. Give a basic algorithm for searching a binary search tree.
     1. if the tree is empty, then the target is not in the tree, end search